 Landlord Action is the brand-leader in this sector.
-Since we were established in 1999 we’ve acted on over 20,000 evictions and advised thousands of landlords on various landlord and tenant issues.
+Since the business was established in 1999 we’ve acted on over 20,000 evictions and advised thousands of landlords on various landlord and tenant issues.
 Case-work varies from dealing with highly professional letting agents to highly anxious landlords.
 And everyone in-between.

-We are looking for another experienced Landlord/Tenant solicitor or paralegal to join the residential team in our Mill Hill offices, London NW7.
+We are looking for another experienced Landlord/Tenant solicitor to join the team in our Borehamwood offices, London WD6.
 The successful candidate will be required to process and manage a large case-load of residential possession proceedings.
 That can only be achieved if you have experience in dealing with residential landlords and agents, a good telephone manner and honed computer skills.
 An ability to manage phone calls while making sure of every detail is critical.

 Experience is needed in notice-drafting, statement-taking and residential possessions claims.
 Direct contact with clients and courts will be required.
 The candidate will need to show they are able to represent landlords at all stages, including defended matters.
 Everyone wants it fast.
 And it always has to be accurate.

 Interested?
 Send us your details and we’ll ping you back an email back to request your CV.